mfdlabs/grid-bot/CONTRIBUTING.md

 ### Issues

-Unless the change is tied to a hot-fix, all pull requests musth have an issue related to them.
+Unless the change is tied to a hot-fix, all pull requests must have an issue related to them.

 ### Labels